BiggillyBoyMan/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, macOS

-* **Application**: A record of an internship opportunity that a student is tracking, including company details, job information, and application status
+* **Application**: A record of an internship opportunity that a student is tracking in BizBook, including company name, industry, job role, description, email, status, and deadline

 * **Status**: The current stage of an internship application in the pipeline (e.g., Saved, Applied, Interviewing, Offer, Rejected)